eellak/ansible/roles/mariadb/README.md

 ## MariaDB setup on CentOS7

-Copy `defaults/main.yml.example` to `defaults/main.yml` and edit to include the right password for root user and/or a regular one.

 The [secure_installation task](tasks/secure-installation.yml) checks if there
 is a `/root/.my.cnf` file containing the root credentials needed to perform mysql actions.